18 May 2012

 Wait a minute, Ehrman demolishes the scholarly arguments?

 But put even that failure aside for the moment.
 Did Jesus Exist's main fault is prior to all of this and more simply stated.
-The Achilles' heel, to my eyes, the thing that makes me raise my eyebrow regarding this little book, the thing that puzzles me most, is Ehrman's decision to do a pop book rather than a scholarly one.
+The Achilles' heel, to my eyes, the thing that makes me raise my eyebrow regarding this little book, the most puzzling thing of all, is Ehrman's decision to do a pop book rather than a scholarly one.
 Logic dictates that the latter type is required first in order to lend credence to the former type.
 He's got it bass-akwards.
 How can one distribute authorative information to the masses, when one has not bothered to do a thorough review of the material in question first?
 He presents himself as authoritative but only reveals his laziness on this one.
 This could have been a great book.

 This really has me scratching my head.
 Why has Bart Ehrman done such an irresponsible hack job at this stage in his career?
-I think that maybe his new-found rock star status has gone to his head.
+Maybe his new-found rock star status has gone to his head?

-Needless to say, I think that this is arguably Ehrman's worst effort yet.
+Needless to say, I think that this is arguably Ehrman's worst effort to date.

 Given all that I have said above, I suggest that future editions of the book replace both the title and the cover with ones that are more appropriate to this book's actual content: